WWE Rumors: Another Superstar Pulled From ‘Money In The Bank’ With Conflicting Reasons As To Why

 On Thursday afternoon, the official website of WWE revealed that Alexa Bliss has not been medically cleared to compete on Sunday at Money In The Bank.
 She has been removed from the Women’s Ladder Match, but there was nothing else revealed as to why she was taken out of the bout.

 Bliss has dealt with a number of injuries over the course of the past year and she has missed a lot of time.
-This past week on Monday Night Raw, she was taken out of a Fatal 4-Way Match with the other MITB participants from the red brand and replaced by Dana Brooke.
+This past week on Monday Night Raw, she was taken out of a Fatal 4-Way Match with the other MITB participants from the red brand and replaced by Nikki Cross.

 There are still a few days until Money In The Bank and that gives WWE time to name a replacement for Bliss of who they have said will be “suitable.”